-The Japan Foundation is now accepting proposals for projects to receive PAJ touring and collaboratrion grants for fiscal 2013 - 2014.
+The Japan Foundation is now accepting project proposals for Performing Arts Japan (PAJ) touring and collaboratrion grants for the 2015 - 2016 fiscal year.

 This program is designed to provide financial assistance for non-profit organizations in the US and Canada that aim to introduce Japanese performing arts to local audiences.
 PAJ Touring Grants help present Japanese performing arts at multiple locations in the United States and Canada, with an emphasis on locations outside major metropolitan areas.
 PAJ Collaboration Grants help Japanese and American/Canadian artists develop a new work, which will further an appreciation of Japanese culture when presented to American/Canadian audiences.
 The grants are made to nonprofit organizations in the U.S. and Canada only.
 Click on one of the links below for information on eligibility, grant coverage, review criteria and the application form.

-To date, PAJ has funded 243 projects (including 113 touring, 111 collaborative, and 10 special projects) of Japanese performing arts in both traditional and contemporary art forms.
-In the "2012-2013" fiscal year, 12 projects (6 touring and 6 collaborative) were funded under the program, for a total amount of US$300,000 (please see the List of Awardees below).
+To date, PAJ has funded 253 projects (including 123 touring, 120 collaborative, and 10 special projects) of Japanese performing arts in both traditional and contemporary art forms.
+In the "2014-2015" fiscal year, 10 projects (5 touring and 5 collaborative) were funded under the program, for a total amount of US$246,000 (please see the List of Awardees below).
 PAJ is advised by an annually appointed panel composed of approximately ten performing arts specialists from throughout the United States.